steem-third-party/cosgrove/README.md

 Provide the accounts and `wif` private postings keys if you want your bot to upvote posts.

-You should change the `secret` key using:
+You should change the `secret` key using the output of:

 ```ruby
 SecureRandom.hex(32)